-Senate Bill 276 aims to amend several sections of the Wisconsin statutes related to the challenges of the validity of administrative rules.
+Senate Bill 276 aims to amend several sections of the Wisconsin statutes regarding the challenges to the validity of administrative rules.
 The bill stipulates that if a court declares an administrative rule invalid, it must award reasonable attorney fees and costs to the party asserting the invalidity.
 This provision is included in the amendment to section 227.40 (4) (a), which outlines the conditions under which a court can invalidate a rule or guidance document.
-The bill also makes amendments to sections 20.865 (1) (a), (g), and (q) to include specific references to costs associated with judicial proceedings related to administrative rules.
+Additionally, the bill modifies sections 20.865 (1) (a), (g), and (q) to include specific references to costs associated with judicial proceedings related to administrative rules.

 Statutes affected: Bill Text: 20.865(1)(a), 20.865, 20.865(1)(g), 20.865(1)(q), 227.40(4)(a), 227.40